cmdcolin/oddgenes/README.md

 ### Introns in archaea

 The only types of introns known conventionally in archaea are called "bulge-helix-bulge" but recently Group 1 introns have been discovered https://academic.oup.com/nar/advance-article/doi/10.1093/nar/gky414/4999243

+### Stop codon completed by polyadenylation
+In mammalian mitochondria, some messages are polyadenylated after a U residue which is the U in a UAA stop codon -- the polyadenylation completes the stop codon

 ### Codon tables